Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Hamilton-Randers dynamical systems

-The Levi-Civita connection of $\eta_4(k)$ determines the horizontal distribution in a canonical way \cite{KolarMichorSlovak}.
-Given this standard connection, here is defined a pseudo-Riemannian metric $\eta^*_S(k)$ on $TM^k_4$ (the Sasaki-type metric), which is the Sasaki-type lift of the metric $\eta^k_4$ on $M^k_4$ to $TM^k_4$ by the distribution associated with the Levi-Civita connection.
-The dual metric to $\eta^*_S(k)$ is the dual pseudo-Riemannian metric $\eta_S(k)=\,(\eta^*_S(k))^*$.
-The dual Sasaki-type metrics $\{\eta^*_S(k)\}^N_{k=1}$ allows to define the dual pseudo-Riemannian metric\footnote{Note that the use of $*$-notation for dual metrics and norms here is partially inverted respect to the usual notation in Riemannian geometry.
+The dual Sasaki-type metrics $\{\eta_S(k)\}^N_{k=1}$ allows to define the dual pseudo-Riemannian metric\footnote{Note that the use of $*$-notation for dual metrics and norms here is partially the converse respect to the usual notation in Riemannian geometry.
 For instance, $\eta^*_S$ is a metric on $TM_4$, while $\eta_S$ is a metric in $T^*M_4$.}